mrcavalcanti/mosaicoo/docs/sources/installation/docker.md

 #### Modify permissions

-The commands below run bash inside the Grafana container with your volume mapped in.
+The commands below run bash inside the Mosaicoo container with your volume mapped in.
 This makes it possible to modify the file ownership to match the new container.
 Always be careful when modifying permissions.

 ```bash
 $ docker run -ti --user root --volume "<your volume mapping here>" --entrypoint bash grafana/grafana-enterprise:8.2.0